zPalworld/zPalWorld-NetCrack/README.md

 > [!Note]
 > Built for Steam release v0.1.4.1

+>[!Warning]
+>Incompatible with other programs and overlays which also access the game.
+>For example:
+>- blitz.gg

 ## Steps to Build

 This assumes you have Visual Studio 2022 installed